claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Sporadic Publications.md

 ### [[Sporadic Publications/Works/Essays/Essays On Invisibilities/Essays on Invisibilities\|Essays on Invisibilities]]
-A series of roughly 40 essays that are directed toward giving attention to simple things that are often overlooked.
+A collection of roughly 40 essays that are directed toward giving attention to simple things that are often overlooked.
+It contains series of vivid observations regarding our world, our experieces, our minds, and ourselves.
 I wrote these over the course of 2025 and am fairly proud of what I’ve written.
 Once finished this will be my first piece of writing that I will make available for others to read.

 ### <u>Daylight By A Thousand Stars</u>